 Skofja Loka is worth the stop for its picturesque old town, impressive history museums and narrow streets.

 Day 9: Southeast Slovenia Highlights

-Travel back in time by visiting the remains of the 17th century fortress in Soteska, currently abandoned and covered in wild vine.
+Travel back in time by visiting the remains of the 17th-century fortress in Soteska, currently abandoned and covered in wild vines.
 If you’re curious about a more intact architectural site, then the well-maintained Žužemberk fortress should definitely be on your list.

 End the day with a unique natural attraction and travel south to the karst spring of the mighty Krupa River, which has its fair share of mystical vibes.

 On the final day of your Slovenia road trip, you might want to squeeze in a morning of pampering at the local wellness center before you hit the road.
 If you can, take a detour to visit Otočec Castle, the 13th-century fortress which is perfectly preserved today and currently functions as a hotel.